 Getting a discharge of your debts is a significant step in your bankruptcy, but it is not the end of your case.
 Your case ends when the court enters an order closing it.
-For most people who file bankruptcy, the discharge is the last court action that directly affects them.
-And in many cases, the court will close the case soon after the entry of discharge.
-But in other cases, the bankruptcy will continue for some time after the discharge.
-In fact, for creditors, the trustee, and the court, the case may be just getting underway.
+In this article, you’ll learn:

 Once the trustee has a pool of funds, the court will ask the creditors to file claims for what the debtor owes.
-The trustee will file objections with the court to any claim that is deficient or improper and the court will hold hearings on the objections.
-When the claims are resolved, the trustee then mails checks to those creditors whose claims have been allowed by the court.
-That process may also take months or years.
+The trustee will file objections with the court to any claim that is deficient or improper, and the court will hold hearings on them.
+The trustee mails checks to those creditors with allowed claims and will file a report after distributing funds.
+Only then will the court close the case.

 If an interested party wants to revoke your discharge because you failed to disclose or surrender assets or obey court orders, it must do so within a year of your discharge or the date your case is closed, whichever is later.
 After both sides present evidence and arguments at a hearing, the court will determine whether cause exists (like fraud) to revoke the discharge.
 If withdrawn, the debtor will be on the hook for discharged debts and exposed to creditor collections.